OskarCosimo/FreedomTranslate-WP/README.md

 ## 🚀 Requirements

-- WordPress 5.0 or newer
+- WordPress 5.x or 6.x or newer
 - PHP 7.4+
 - A local instance of [LibreTranslate](https://github.com/uav4geo/LibreTranslate) running on `http://localhost:5000` (if not, you can edit the url or the port in this php file)